EricssonResearch/illia/README.md

 ## Why Choose illia?

 - **Multi-Backend Support**: Works with PyTorch, TensorFlow, and JAX.
-- **Graph Neural Networks**: Integrated with PyTorch Geometric, DGL, and Spektral.
+- **Graph Neural Networks**: Currently integrated with PyTorch Geometric, with planned support for DGL and/or Spektral in future releases.
 - **Developer Friendly**: Intuitive API design and comprehensive documentation.

 ## Quick Start